mouldimus/notes/HTML_Concepts.md

     </body>
 </html>

->Note that the comments aren’t displayed.
+>Note that the comments aren't displayed.

 ### CSS Comments
 To write comments within your CSS code, you use.